nicollerich/Scrollbox/README.md

 CSS
 ---

-This should be your base CSS, but you can override it with custom styling.
+This is recommended for your base CSS, but you can override it with custom styling.

 		.scrollbox {
 			box-shadow: inset 0 1px 4px rgba(0,0,0,.5);